By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Sometimes it can be so easy to make a room look bigger.
 It’s also called: Mirror magic!

-Installing a wide mirror above the wash basin can make a small bathroom feel larger and brighter by reflecting light and opening up the space visually.
+A wide mirror above the wash basin makes a small bathroom feel larger and brighter.

 Affiliate Link